BlueCannonBall/fproc/README.md

 ```

 ## Downloading & Installing from GitHub Actions
-`fproc` has a GitHub action which automatically builds the daemon and CLI whenever `fproc` is updated. `fproc` can be installed from GitHub Actions by downloading the latest build artifacts and running the install script bundled with the artifacts.
+`fproc` has a GitHub action which automatically builds the daemon, CLI, and GUI whenever `fproc` is updated. `fproc` can be installed from GitHub Actions by downloading the latest build artifacts and running the install script bundled with the artifacts.